csuka/ansible_role_linux_updates/README.md

-# Linux Updates Role
+# Linux Updates

-This role is used to update packages/kernels for EL 8 systems.
+An Ansible role that installs, configures and manages linux updates for EL 8.

-# Functionalities
+## Functionalities

  * Send status messages to a chat application, also alert when something failed
  * Set downtime in a monitoring tool